-Extended Phase 1 Habitat Survey
+Extended Phase 1 Habitat Survey and Preliminary Ecological Appraisal

-An EP1HS usually includes:
+An EP1HS or PEA usually includes:

-- An initial desk study to identify nearby sites designated for their biological interest and to obtain biological records data from the local area.
+An initial desk study to identify nearby sites designated for their biological interest and to obtain biological records data from the local area.

-- An ecological walkover survey ofthe proposed development site and adjacent areas to:
+An ecological walkover survey of the proposed development site and adjacent areas to:

-- determine the presence/likely absence of notable and protected species;
+Determine the presence/likely absence of notable and protected species;

-- identify the presence of controlled plant species (e.g..
+Identify the presence of controlled plant species (e.g..
 Japanese Knotweed); and

 The knowledge and experience that we bring minimises the risk that potentially significant ecological issues are overlooked which could lead to costly delays.

-- Joint Nature Conservation Committee (2010).
+Joint Nature Conservation Committee (2010).
 Handbook for Phase 1 Habitat Survey - a Technique for Environmental Audit.
 Reprinted by JNCC, Peterborough.